 Check you have written a welcoming and keyword-rich meta description.
 It must suit the search intent of your users.
 Make it under 160 characters for all pages.

-To make sure URLs are concise rather than complex and length.
+To make sure URLs are concise rather than complex and lengthy.
 Shorter URLs are inclined to have decent CTR and are understood by crawlers easily.

 Add your page’s primary keyword in the URL, avoid filler words (like to, for, the), and fix it under 60 characters.

 All your website and blog content play a vital role in on-page SEO.
 Besides ensuring your primary keywords are natural throughout your URL, content title, subheadings, and paras.
 Here are two things to get right.

 Check the content structure on all web pages.
 Ensure you have added keyword-optimized headings and subheadings, and more, to create a logical form that improves the crawling and readability of your content.